A2Amir/Prediction-Phase-in-the-trajectory-generation-of-cars/README.md

 ## 2.Model-Based

 Ideally, we would also like to include, in our predictions,all the insights we have about driver behavior, physics, or vehicle dynamics.
 This is where model based approaches can help.
-The way these approaches typically work is as follows.
+The way these approaches typically work is as follows:

 #### 1. For each object identify all the behaviours that object is likely to do in the current situation.
 The behaviour for a vehicle could be something like change lanes, turn left and for a pedestrian, it could be cross the street on pedestrian crossing.
 For our intersection scenario, the behaviours could be go straight, turn left, turn right (Whatever it is, it needs to be something that we can describe mathematically).